Free trade areas in Europe

-At present, there are four multi-lateral free trade areas in Europe, and one former free trade area in recent history.
+At present, there are six multi-lateral free trade areas in Europe, and one former free trade area in recent history.
 Note that there are also a number of bilateral free trade agreements between states and between trade blocks; and that some states participate in more than one free trade area.

 EU

 The European Union (EU) has always operated as more than a free trade area with its predecessor, the European Economic Community (EEC) being founded as a customs union.
 The EU has free trade agreements to varying levels with most other European countries.